dabana/SteemIt_posts/Crapathon.md

 So I packed my things silently and I stealthily made my way toward the door.
 But then, I heard one of the organizer say: "David?
 You are leaving?", with a shy and trembling voice.
 D'oh!
 I said: "Yes!
 I have to go, sorry.
 Bye!" and I almost ran out of the building, ashamed but releaved.
 So I came back home to my girl friend who was just waking up and I had one of the greatest week-end in a long time.
 The sun was shinning.
 The birds were singing.
 And the beer was chill and tasty.
 It was a great summer week-end in Montreal.

 At least I learned how to totally fail to organize a Hack-a-thon:

-1. Assume your participants to be total no-lives and schedule the event on a week-end.
+1. Assume your participants to be total no-lives.
+For exemple, schedule the event on a week-end.
 Both days?
 Of course!
+2. Send a single email reminder 3 days in advance without any details about the challenge.
-2. Give vague instructions
+3. Give a challenge with vague instructions and no information about the evaluation process.

-3.
+It seams that Hack-a-thons are getting more and more popular.
+I don't understand why.
+I also wonder what proportion of them are truly successful.
+Did you ever have a good Hack-a-thon experience?
+If so, how do you detect a Hack-a-thon that promises to be a success?
+Or a total fail?

+Please share in the comment section below!